 Charles University, Czech Republic

 Ondřej Bojar is the PI of the ELITR project for the Charles University.
-He now works as an assistant professor at the faculty.
+He now works as an associate professor at the faculty.
 His main research interest is machine translation, but he was also involved in treebanking and lexicographic projects at the department.

 Anna Nedoluzhko is a senior researcher at the Institute of Formal and Applied Linguistics.
 She has both rich scientific experience with theoretical linguistic research of coreference relations and bridging anaphora in different languages (e.g. in English, Czech, German, Polish, Russian) and practical experience with the management of manual data annotation in the Prague-style corpora.

 Dominik Macháček is a PhD researcher at the Institute of Formal and Applied Linguistics.
 His main research interest is multi-lingual machine translation.
 In the first year of ELITR, he was responsible mainly for coordination of ASR, MT and other intermediate components for spoken language translation on face-to-face conferences, and testing on dry-run events.

 Ebrahim Ansari is a senior researcher at the Institute of Formal and Applied Linguistics.
 He is also an Assistant Professor at the IASBS.
 His main research interests include Machine Translation, Parallel Corpora extraction, and Morphological Segmentation and currently works on the evaluation framework for Simultaneous Translation Systems.